 Luckily I have a pension so not all is lost.”

 This email goes to the very core of the fallacy that is continually espoused by the mainstream media with reference to “buy and hold,” “dollar cost averaging,” and “compounding.”

 When you are invested in ANY asset that can lose principal value during your investment time horizon, you can NOT compound returns.
 Compound returns ONLY occur in investments that do not lose principal such bonds, money market accounts and CDs.

 Furthermore, as I have addressed many times previously, the major problem is the loss of “time” to achieve your investment goals.
 When a major correction occurs in the financial markets, which occur quite frequently, getting back to even is NOT the real problem.
 While capital can be recovered following a destructive event, the time to reach your investment goals is permanently lost.

 The problem is that most mainstream commentators continue to suggest that “you can not manage” your money.
 If you sell, then you are going to “miss out” on some level of the bull market advance.
 The problem is they fail to tell you what happens when you lose a large chunk of your capital by chasing the bull market to its inevitable conclusion.
 (See “Math Of Loss”)

 While investing money is easy, it is the management of the inherent “risks” that are critical to your long-term success.
 This is why every great investor in history is defined by the methods by which they manage their investments.
 When they “buy”, but most importantly when they “sell.”

-The difference between a successful long term investor and an unsuccessful one really comes down to following these very simple rules.
-Yes, I said simple rules, and they are – but they are the most difficult set of rules for any one individual to follow because of the simple fact that they require you to do the exact OPPOSITE of what your basic human emotions tell you to do:
+The difference between a successful long term investor, and an unsuccessful one, comes down to following very simple rules.
+Yes, I said simple rules, and they are – but they are the most difficult set of rules for any one individual to follow.
+Why?
+Because of the simple fact that they require you to do the exact OPPOSITE of what your basic human emotions tell you to do: